 Madeira has the promise of warmth and sun in both January and February, so it’s a no brainer to escape the miserable UK winter.
 Although not scorching hot at that time of year, we’ve always been lucky enough to have sun almost every day.
 And Funchal has enough going on that you’re sorted if you ever do have a rainy day.
 It’s also not too busy in these months.

 So that concludes our travel guide to Funchal, Madeira.
-We feel like we know it rather well, but there’s probably loads more things we’ll think of as soon as we hit publish.
+I feel like I know it rather well, but there’s probably loads more things I’ll think of as soon as I hit publish.
 This won’t be the last blog on it though, because we can never stay away for too long.

 If you’re planning a holiday to Funchal, or anywhere in Madeira, there’s a ‘Madeira Island’ Facebook group that you can join.
 It’s a gold mine of information, photos and recommendations that’ll help with your planning.